 The Richest Countries in the World by Net Worth

 China and the United States have been the front-runners for the world’s first and second richest countries over the last ten years.
-Because of its abundant natural resources and export-oriented economy upheld by dominance in manufacturing for goods like electronics, machinery, and textiles, next to its staggering industrial output, China has edged closer to the crown of the richest nation in the world by net worth.
+Because of its abundant natural resources and export-oriented economy upheld by dominance in manufacturing for electronics, machinery, and textiles, next to its staggering industrial output, China has edged closer to the crown of the richest nation in the world by net worth.

 Countries can place themselves among the world’s richest nations in several ways.
 A British overseas territory like the famous tax haven, the Cayman Islands, has relaxed government tax rules with zero income tax rates, attracting substantial foreign direct investment and the redirection of significant financial resources.

 The economic engine of countries in the Middle East like Saudi Arabia, the United Arab Emirates, and Qatar is driven by vast natural resources like natural gas and oil.
 These natural resources allow these countries to amass considerable national wealth, and the per capita GDP is much higher than the GDP per capita in other developed nations with high GDP per capita values, wealth distribution, and a diverse economy.

 More of the richest countries in net wealth, like South Korea and Germany, dominate high-tech industries and the production of goods such as mobile phones and motor vehicles that are essential in our daily lives today.
 They’ve managed to maintain strong economies, significant investments, and continued economic development.

 That said, there’s only one clear winner when we consider all the factors determining the richest countries based on net worth.

 According to Credit Suisse, the wealthiest nation in the world in 2022 by net worth was the United States, with a net wealth of $145.8 trillion.